deytalytics/dataproductpoc-docs/dp-performance.md

 As data products have standardised interfaces, it will be easy to construct higher level data products from more granular data products.
 ![dp interoperability example](dp-interoperability.png)

-## Reducing dataset size for Power BI reporting
+## Reducing dataset size for BI reporting
 With reports, the report developer really has 2 options:-

 1. A direct query option.
-In this scenario, the REST API would still provide metadata (e.g. link to data sharing agreement, data lineage, name, version, description, dataset data dictionary, endpoint access info) as this is still vitally important info.
-But the report developer would make a direct connection to the backend store rather than going via the REST API.
-This option is suitable where import of data isn't desirable due to need to refresh the data frequently or the dataset being very large and hence a REST API being less performant.
+In this scenario, where the report is expected to directly query a data source, the easiest solution is to simply allow the report developer to be able to securely connect to the dataset database as a datasource.
+The report developer will be able to find the relevant metadata either by going to:-
+   * The data marketplace
+   * The enterprise data catalog
+   * Querying the metadata database

 2. An import option.
-In this scenario a query that would have been generated in Power BI (or similar tools) can be injected into a REST API as pipeline SQL, essentially creating a data product that has the query resultset as a dataset/payload.
+In this scenario a query that would have been generated in the reporting tool can be injected into the data product as pipeline SQL, essentially creating a data product that has the query resultset as a dataset/payload.
 This option works in scenarios where the resulting dataset/payload is relatively small.
 The import option is also the recommended option for modern BI tools such as